intel/zephyr.js/docs/console.md

 ZJS provides console API's which match Node.js' Console module.
 We describe them here as there could potentially be minor differences.

+Note that the console API's do not support format specifiers (e.g. %d, %f etc.).

 API Documentation
 -----------------